s-ashwin/WebScraping/README.md

-A simple application which scrapes movie title, rating, watch hours from IMDb
+A simple application which scrapes movie title, rating, watch hours from IMDb and stores it in a .csv file